researchart/fse20/submissions/functional/README.md

 ### Symbolic Pointer Resolution

-The `klee` executable for resolution client analysis is located at `/src/client-resolution-build/bin/klee`.
+The `klee` executable for the symbolic pointer resolution client analysis is located at `/src/client-resolution-build/bin/klee`.
 The basic command is:
 ```
 /src/client-resolution-build/bin/klee  -use-pta-mode=${mode} --use-sa-resolve=1 <bitcode_file>